 Members of the choruses are representative of the large community in which we live.
 Members range in age, race, gender-identity, sexuality, profession, background, and outside interests.
 Members share a common vision - a more harmonious world that celebrates the unique identities and talents of all people.

-SMC and SWC are rooted in Seattle’s LGBTQ community and are proud members of the Gay and Lesbian Association of Choruses.
-We welcome anyone who is a member or ally of the LGBTQ community.
+SMC and SWC are rooted in Seattle’s LGBTQ community and are proud members of GALA Choruses, the leading association committed to serving the LGBTQ choral movement.
+We welcome anyone who is a member or ally of the community.

 Yes!
 CDs can be purchased from our music store.